-Lily said it out loud to no-one in particular.
-James didn't care what she thought, that was for sure.
+Lily said it out loud, although she was sure that no one would listen to her.
+James definitely didn't care what she thought.
 He glanced at her with that overstated indifference she'd become very familiar with over the past few weeks, and then went back to avoiding eye contact altogether.

 "Stay here, then.
-You'd just be in the way, anyway."
+You'd just get in our way, anyway."

 "I didn't say I wasn't coming."

-Lily clutched her wand more tightly and took in a deep breath.
-The cold midwinter air left a metallic taste in her mouth, as if she was suddenly tasting her own blood.
+Lily clutched her wand more tightly, and took in a deep breath.
+The cold midwinter air left a bad taste in her mouth, as if she was suddenly tasting her own blood.

-She had dived head first into deep trouble enough times to know a bad decision when she was looking straight at one, but she usually did so with some deluded, naïve assumption that she was ultimately doing the right thing.
-This time, she was very well aware of the fact that she was taking part in what could only lead in a tragedy of undefined scale.
-She didn't need to know the future to tell that people were going to die tonight.
-She only hoped that she could do something to keep the damage at minimum.
+She had dived head first into deep trouble enough times to know a bad decision when she was staring at one, but she usually got herself involved in sticky situations under the delusion that she was doing the right thing.
+This time, she knew that they were all about to make a huge mistake.
+People were going to die tonight.

-"I don't want to hear any more of your nagging when we get in there, Evans," James said dispassionately, "Do what I tell you to do, keep quiet, and for Merlin's sake try not to do anything stupid.
-I don't want you to get us both killed."
+"I don't want to hear any more of your complaints when we get in there," James told her, "Just follow my lead, keep quiet, and for fuck's sake try not to do anything stupid.
+I don't want you to get us killed."

-As if the mission hadn't worn all the warning signs of a Really Bad Idea already, Moody had made Lily and James partners.
-The plan was that the Order was going to enter the catacombs two by two from different angles, and Lily was to be paired off with James.
+To make matters so much worse, Moody had made Lily and James partners for the mission.
+They were going to enter the castle two by two from different angles, and Lily was stuck with James.

-"Potter is one of our better fighters," he had said, "You're one of our worst.
-You're better off with him.
-I'm just trying to keep you alive, lass.
-Also -" he had lowered his voice and glanced suspiciously at James, "- Potter could use some adult supervision in the field."
+"Potter is one of our better fighters," Moody had said, "You're one of our worst.
+You have a beter chance of living through this if you're with him.
+Also -" he had lowered his voice and glanced suspiciously at James, "- someone should keep an eye on Potter."

-"Just make sure that he won't take it too far."
+"Just make sure that he doesn't take it too far."